jenny-c/notes/pythonNotes.md

 * first solve by hand
 * test example values
 * keep applying the solution
-* devise an algorithim from your solution
+* devise an algorithm from your solution

 ## STRINGS: Sequences of characters (unicode characters)